ebi-gene-expression-group/index-gxa/README.md

 ```

 ## Tests
 Tests are located in the `tests` directory and use bats.
 To run them, execute `bash tests/run-tests.sh`.
-The `tests` folder includes example data in tsv (homo_sapiens.ensgene.tsv)
+The `tests` folder includes example data in the TSV file `homo_sapiens.ensgene.tsv`.